nahueldsanchez/nahueldsanchez.github.io/_posts/2022-06-24-Solving-DVDChallenges-9.md

 29
 ```

-As the attacker starts with 20 ETH and swapped his 10.000 DVTs for 9.90 ETh, now it will be possible to borrow all the DVTs from the pool.
+As the attacker starts with 20 ETH and swapped his 10.000 DVTs for 9.90 ETH, now it will be possible to borrow all the DVTs from the pool.
 Challenge passed!

 I've implemented this challenge and the proposed solution [here](https://github.com/nahueldsanchez/dvd_brownie/tree/master/puppet-v2).